Platform9-Community/sa-automation/storage/rook-ceph/README.md

  2  172.29.20.47   78.8M  19.9G      0        0       0        0   exists,up
  ```

- Test creation of a PVC using the ceph-block (rbd) storage class:
+ Once the cluster is up and healthy you can test creation of a PVC using the ceph-block (rbd) storage class:

  ```
  $ just test